Thesharing/pyweibo/README.md

 Next the web browser will automatically open the redirect uri.

-Copy the uri to the console and the token will be generated:
+Copy the uri to the console, and the token will be generated:

 ```bash
 Input the url or the token: <The URL or token>
 ```

-Finally the token will also be stored in `./token.json`.
+Finally, the token will also be stored in `./token.json`.

-As for advance usages, you can specify:
+As for advanced usages, you can specify:

 * The way to read app key and secret from the local file: `LocalFileReader('./app.json')`